Percolation on High-dimensional Product Graphs: Introduction

 Percolation is often studied on lattice-like graphs, where in contrast to $G(d+1,p)$ there is some non-trivial underlying geometry controlling the potential adjacencies in the random subgraph.
-One particular percolation model that has received considerable interest is that of percolation on the $d$\textit{-dimensional hypercube} $Q^d$.
-Here, $Q^d$ is a graph with the vertex set $V(Q^d)=\{0,1\}^d$, where two vertices are adjacent if they differ in exactly one coordinate.
+One particular percolation model that has received considerable interest is that of percolation on the $d$\textit{-dimensional hypercube} $Q^d$ --- the graph with the vertex set $V(Q^d)=\{0,1\}^d$, where two vertices are adjacent if they differ in exactly one coordinate.
 It was conjectured by Erd\H{o}s and Spencer \cite{ES79} that $Q^d_p$ undergoes a similar phase transition to $G(d+1,p)$ when $p$ is around $\frac{1}{d}$.
-Ajtai, Koml\'os, and Szemer\'edi \cite{AKS81} confirmed this conjecture, and their work was extended by Bollob\'as, Kohayakawa, and \L{}uczak \cite{BKL92}. \begin{thm}[\cite{AKS81, BKL92}] Let $\epsilon>0$ be a small enough constant.
-Then, with probability tending to one as $d$ tends to infinity, \begin{itemize} \item [(a)] if $p=\frac{1-\epsilon}{d}$, then all components of $Q^d_p$ are of order $O_{\epsilon}(d)$; and, \item [(b)] if $p=\frac{1+\epsilon}{d}$, then $Q^d_p$ contain a unique giant component of order $(1+o(1))y2^d$, where $y$ is defined according to (\ref{survival prob}).
-Furthermore, all the other components of $Q^d_p$ are of order $O_{\epsilon}(d)$. \end{itemize} \end{thm} Observe that in the setting of the hypercube, $|V(Q^d)| = 2^d$, and so $d=\log_2 |V(Q^d)|$.
-Thus, one can see that there is a striking similarity between the behaviour of $G(d+1,p)$ shown in Theorem \ref{ER thm}, and the behaviour of $Q^d_p$ shown in Theorem \ref{hypercube thm}.
-Denoting the number of vertices in the host graph by $n$, the components in the subcritical regime are typically of order at most logarithmic in $n$, whereas in the supercritical regime there is a unique giant component of asymptotic order $yn$, and all other components are of order logarithmic in $n$.
-In other words, with the right scaling, the phase transitions which occur around the percolation threshold in $G(d+1,p)$ and $Q^d_p$ display quantitatively similar behaviour.
-It is known that a similar phenomenon occurs in other random graph models, such as graphs with a fixed degree sequence \cite{MR95} or percolation on pseudo-random graphs \cite{FKM04}.
+This conjecture has been confirmed by Ajtai, Koml\'os, and Szemer\'edi \cite{AKS81}, with subsequent work by Bollob\'as, Kohayakawa, and \L{}uczak \cite{BKL92}.
+In fact, \cite{AKS81, BKL92} showed that the two models undergo \textit{quantitatively} similar phase transition --- if $p=\frac{1-\epsilon}{d}$, for $\epsilon>0$ a small constant, then with probability tending to one as $d$ tends to infinity all the components in $Q^d_p$ are of logarithmic order; and, if $p=\frac{1+\epsilon}{d}$ then with probability tending to one as $d$ tends to infinity there exists a unique giant component in $Q^d_p$ whose order is $(1+o(1))y|V(Q^d)|$, where $y$ is defined according to \eqref{survival prob}, and all other components of $Q^d_p$ are of logarithmic order.
+A similar phenomenon has been shown in other random graph models, such as graphs with a fixed degree sequence \cite{MR95} and percolation on pseudo-random graphs \cite{FKM04}.
 We will informally refer to this as the \textit{Erd\H{o}s-R\'enyi component phenomenon}.